Deformable Radar Polygon: A Lightweight and Predictable Occupancy Representation for Short-range Collision Avoidance: Basic Radar Polygon Formation

 \subsection{Problem Formulation}

-For a list of radar detections $\mathbf{E}$ where each detection $e$ includes the measurement of 3 dimensions $x$, $y$, $z$, Doppler velocity $v$ and SNR, we are looking to select subset points $\mathbf{E}^\prime$ from it as the vertices and construct an occupancy polygon that maximizes available free space, minimizes the number of selected points, and reduces the interference of false alarms.
-This is indeed an NP-hard Knapsack problem, and to solve it approximately we propose the below heuristic solution.
+In a set of radar detections denoted as $\mathbf{E}$, each detection $e$ encompasses measurements in two dimensions $(x, y, z)$, Doppler velocity $v$, and SNR.
+Our goal is to select a subset of points, denoted as $\mathbf{E}^\prime$, from these detections to serve as vertices for constructing an occupancy polygon.
+The enclosed area of this polygon is considered free space.
+Our objective is to accurately determine the free space, minimize the number of selected points, and mitigate the interference from false alarms.
+To solve it, we propose the following heuristic solution.